JayO-1/system-design-101/README.md

 ### Step 1: Outline use cases, constraints, and assumptions

 Gather requirements and scope the problem.
 Ask questions to clarify use cases and constraints.
 Discuss assumptions.
+Fundamentally we want to list the Functional and Non-Functional Requirements

 * Who is going to use it?
 * How are they going to use it?